 systemctl status postgresql

-Before you continue, note that only superusers and roles with create role privilege can create new roles in Postgres.
-Postgres’s user account associated with the default Postgres role was created during the installation.
+Only superusers and those with role privilege can create new roles in Postgres.
+The installation process creates the default Postgres role and its associated user account.

 To engage with the account, you can do the following commands: